Freedomland U.S.A.

 To learn more about Freedomland, click on any of the links below.

-This last display consists of a photo of the central portion of the display and two additional photos of the left and right wings.
-The photos were marked Freedomland and for that reason are included here.
+The photos below cover the central portion of the display and the left and right wings.
 I believe the display may be from 1962 based on the products displayed and the use of the shield with the words "Safety Tested - Gilbert Hall of Science."
 This same shield was used in a 1962 Gilbert science toy catalog.
 This is an example of Gilbert's use of the phrase "Gilbert Hall of Science" in advertising after the Hall of Science in New York had closed.

 Central Portion of Display